Edward J. O'Neill (Rhode Island politician): Voting Record and Views

 As a state senator, O'Neill sponsored and co-sponsored a variety of bills including Camp Meehan Eminent Domain Bill (S685), 20% Health Insurance Co-Pay for municipal employees (S2478), and his Autism Spectrum Disorder Bill, which was signed into law in July 2011.
 It made Rhode Island the 26th state with such a law.
 In an award ceremony at the Radisson Hotel in Warwick on Oct.
 28, 2011, O’Neill was honored with the RIRA Legislative Award for his sponsorship of his Autism Spectrum Disorder Bill, which extends insurance coverage for children with autism.

 While in office, O'Neill voted against two bills that would have expanded the state's policies towards same-sex civil unions and same-sex marriage.
 In 2013, O'Neill called on his fellow senators to vote against S38, which legalized same-sex marriage in the state, urging them to "vote their conscience[s]” and follow their own “moral compass[es].”

 in 2016 O'Neill was vocally critical of the Democratic domination of Rhode Island politics, expressing his belief that the current system would reach the same outcomes regardless of Republican opposition.
 O'Neill cited this frustration as rationale for his increased affiliation with the Republican Party.

-Personal life

-O'Neill lives with his wife Carole and daughter Erin in Lincoln RI.
-They have a son Jay.
-His interests include politics, reading, and playing golf.

-O'Neill is the son of Edward Joseph O'Neill Jr. (August 5, 1915 – January 19, 2007) and Margaret M. (Mulcahey) O'Neill (August 20, 1913 – October 6, 1966).
-The couple had three sons and three daughters.